kidwm/grunt-ssi/README.md

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+### 1.0.0 (23rd May 2018)
+The task now fails and halts for at least some problems when processing files, rather than failing silently and inserting a message into the output file.
+(This is potentially a breaking change for someone, which is why this is 1.0.)

 ### 0.2.0 (3rd Mar 2014) (Current)
 Updated to allow for proper Grunt Logging for normal use and verbose and Fixes for passing the cache clear option